Alex-Holzer/Code_Snippets/read_excel.md

 ) -> Optional[DataFrame]:
     """
     Retrieve and combine Excel files from a specified folder into a single DataFrame in Databricks.

-    It retrieves Excel files, selects specified columns for each file, and combines them using unionByName.

-    Args:
-        folder_path (str): The path to the folder containing Excel files. recursive (bool, optional): If True, searches for files recursively in subfolders.
-Defaults to False. file_extension (str, optional): The file extension to filter by.
-Defaults to "xlsx". columns (Optional[List[str]], optional): List of columns to select from each file.
-If None, all columns are selected.

-    Returns:
-        Optional[DataFrame]: A DataFrame containing the combined data from all Excel files, or None if no data is available.

-    Raises:
-        ValueError: If no files with the specified extension are found in the given path.
     """
     logging.info(f"Reading Excel files from: {folder_path}")
     empty_workbooks = []